Rhinoceros 3D Tutorials

 Page 1 - Page 2 - Page 3

-Drawing nice and clean curves are the basics of everything inside Rhinoceros 3D.
+Drawing nice and clean curves is key to everything inside Rhinoceros 3D.
 It's important that you know how to use the different curve tools.
 Usually a complex curve can be drawn much better with a combination of smaller curve segments, instead of trying to draw it with the 'control point curve' tool.

 This example uses some very simple commands to create a more complex and very accurate and smooth 2D drawing.
 It is intended for novice Rhinoceros 3D users (level 1 training manual around chapter 5)